b08x/sift-toolbox-report-builder/README.md

 - API usage is subject to Google's rate limits and quotas
 - The accuracy of reports depends on the quality of available online sources
 - Generated reports should be treated as one input into a human-checked process
-- Currently only supports Google Gemini models (other providers coming soon)
+- Supports models from Google Gemini, OpenAI, and various providers via OpenRouter.
+(Support for direct Hugging Face and Mistral integration coming soon).

 ## Contributing